travel in Spain?

 up to 90 days.

-Spain electric sockets are mostly 230v and take 2 round pin plugs.
+Spain electric sockets are mostly 230v and take 2 round pin plugs, identical to France.

 Spanish pharmacists usually speak good English and have wide powers